sdkoncept/naijafreelance/PAYSTACK_SETUP.md

 - Never commit your secret key to the frontend - it should only be used on the backend
 - The public key is safe to use in the frontend

-## Step 3: Configure Webhook (Optional but Recommended)
+## Step 3: Configure Webhook (Optional - App Works Without It!)

-To verify payments server-side, set up a webhook:
+**Important:** Your app currently works WITHOUT webhooks!
+Payment verification happens client-side.
+Webhooks are only needed for advanced server-side verification in production.

+### If You Want to Set Up Webhooks (Optional):

 1. In Paystack dashboard, go to **Settings** → **API Keys & Webhooks**
+2. Scroll down to the **Webhooks** section
-2. Click **Add Webhook URL**
+3. Click **Add Webhook URL** or **Create Webhook**
-3. Enter your webhook URL: `https://your-domain.com/api/paystack/webhook`
+4. Enter your webhook URL: `https://your-domain.com/api/paystack/webhook`
-4. Select events to listen to:
+   - **Note:** You'll need a backend server to handle this.
+For now, you can skip webhooks.
+5. **Select Events** (if the option appears):
+   - Look for a dropdown or checkbox list
-   - `charge.success` - When payment is successful
+   - Select: `charge.success` - When payment is successful
-   - `charge.failed` - When payment fails
+   - Select: `charge.failed` - When payment fails
+   - If you don't see event selection, Paystack may auto-select all events or you can configure it later
-5. Save the webhook
+6. Save the webhook

+### If You Don't See Event Selection:

+**This is normal!** Some Paystack dashboard versions:
+- Auto-select all events by default
+- Allow you to configure events after creating the webhook
+- Show event selection in a different location

+**What to do:**
+1. Create the webhook URL first
+2. After saving, look for an "Edit" or "Configure" button
+3. You may see event options there, or in a separate "Events" tab
+4. **Don't worry if you can't find it** - your app works fine without webhooks!

+### Current Payment Flow (Works Without Webhooks):

+✅ Payment is verified client-side via callback URL
+✅ Order status updates automatically
+✅ Payment records are created in database
+✅ Everything works without webhooks!

+**You can skip webhook setup for now** and add it later when you have a backend server.

 ## Step 4: Test the Integration